 Legitimate Interest: We may collect and use data where this is reasonably necessary for our legitimate interests.
 Such processing will be fair, balanced and will not unduly impact on your rights as an individual.
 For example, there may be times when it is not practical or appropriate to ask for your consent and where we are confident this will not impact on your rights.

 Our legitimate interests include campaigning and fundraising to support our charitable objectives.
-These objectives are to end factory farming and to pioneer abundant sustainable food that is free from animal cruelty.
 In support of these legitimate interests we may collect or process personal data in the following ways:

 5 WHEN AND HOW WE COLLECT YOUR DATA

 We collect your data when you contact us directly, or interact with us via a third party, to: